adil-shafi/adil-shafi.github.io/README.md

 -	Switching themes which brings a new vivid and dynamic feel to the website
 -	Tooltip question marks to help users understand some of the medical wording used

+### Usage
+Start by trying out the MDP for the most advanced predictions

+Input values in the fields and click submit.
+The page should automatically scroll to the result.

+If you scroll further down you will see advice on how to potentially lower the risk of having certain diseases.

+Print the results!
+This button will print the values you have input and the results.

+Now try out the other predictors by scrolling up and using the navigation panel.

+Information about the data sets can be found in the dataset tab.

 ### Technologies Used
 HTML was used for structuring the webpage including the form tables, navigation bar, buttons and more.